Maccabees: Biblical accounts

-The Maccabean story is preserved in the books of the First and Second Maccabees, which describe in detail the re-dedication of the Temple in Jerusalem and the lighting of the menorah.
+The Maccabean story is preserved in the books of First and Second Maccabees, which describe in detail the re-dedication of the Temple in Jerusalem and the lighting of the menorah.
 These books are not part of the Tanakh (Hebrew Bible) which came from the Jewish canon; however, they were part of the Alexandrian canon which is also called the Septuagint.
 Both books are included in the Old Testament used by the Catholic and Orthodox churches, since those churches consider the books deuterocanonical.
 They are not included in the Old Testament books in most Protestant Bibles since most Protestants consider the books apocryphal.

 Multiple references to Hanukkah are made in the Mishnah (Bikkurim 1:6, Rosh HaShanah 1:3, Taanit 2:10, Megillah 3:4 and 3:6, Moed Katan 3:9, and Bava Kama 6:6), though specific laws are not described.
 The miracle of the one-day supply of oil lasting eight days is first described in the Talmud, committed to writing about 600 years after the events described in the books of Maccabees.
 The New Testament mentions Jesus visiting the temple during Hanukkah (John 10:22-23).